 Professional doctorate in advanced practice and research: systemic psychotherapy (M10)

-This course is the longest-standing systemic doctorate in the UK.
-This programme offers experienced practitioners, managers and educators the opportunity for advanced professional development, and an applied research training.
+This course is the longest standing systemic doctorate in the UK and offers experienced practitioners, managers, and educators the opportunity for advanced professional development, and an applied research training.

-By the end of year two you will have developed a clear proposal for your research, and in subsequent years you will be regularly supervised on your project by an experienced team of systemic psychotherapy academics and practitioners.
-Research data analysis seminars and symposia offer opportunities for group data analysis and problem solving, and strong peer support.
+By the end of year two you will have developed a clear Research Proposal for your research, and in subsequent years you will be regularly supervised on your project by an experienced team of systemic psychotherapy academics and practitioners.
+Research data analysis seminars, Systemic Doctorate Special Events and symposia offer opportunities for networking, group data analysis and problem solving, and strong peer learning and support.

-Each year you will also attend the annual Tavistock Doctoral Conference where students present work in progress, display posters, and learn from the experience of doctoral graduates.
+Each year you will be entitled to attend the annual Tavistock Doctoral Student Conference where students present work in progress, display posters, and learn from the experience of doctoral graduates.

 You will be joining the longest standing systemic psychotherapy doctoral programme of this kind in the UK.
 Many of our alumni have gone on to publish and make significant contributions to the international field of systemic psychotherapy research and practice.